 Appropriated funds will be used for (1) the support of comprehensive asbestos building surveys; (2) ensuring the safe and proper removal of ACM; (3) the proper disposal of ACM; and (4) the training of university personnel who, in the course of routine activities, might come into contact with ACM.
 Asbestos abatement requirements identified as part of a renovation project, either by a requesting department or by Facilities Planning & Construction (FP&C), will be funded from the project budget or other approved source, and the cost of the survey may be included.
 Asbestos abatement requirements in auxiliary campus buildings will be funded by the responsible department, and costs for any type of asbestos surveys will be included.

 The asbestos program at Texas Tech University consists of the following two separate entities:

 Each department operates under departmental procedures that meet or exceed governmental regulations.
 Each department shall operate independently of the other to minimize any potential conflict of interest.
-Federal and state regulatory agencies with jurisdiction over asbestos at TTU are the Environmental Protection Agency, U.S. Department of Transportation, Texas Department of State Health Services, and the Texas Commission on Environmental Quality.
+Federal and state regulatory agencies with jurisdiction over asbestos at TTU are the Environmental Protection Agency, the U.S. Department of Transportation, the Texas Department of State Health Services, and the Texas Commission on Environmental Quality.
 Additional agencies with limited jurisdiction are the Railroad Commission of Texas and the Texas Department of Public Safety.
-Additionally, employees of private contractors working at TTU are subject to the regulations promulgated by the United States Department of Labor-Occupational Safety and Health Administration.
+Additionally, employees of private contractors working at TTU are subject to the regulations promulgated by the United States Department of Labor Occupational Safety and Health Administration.